tao-pr/augmented-query-dataset/README.md

 # Augmented Query Dataset

 An experimental augmented query dataset generation with the NLP toolkit and LLM.
-The project packaging follows [PEP 621](https://peps.python.org/pep-0621/).
+The project packaging follows [PEP 621](https://peps.python.org/pep-0621/), however it is not yet

 ## Prerequisites